 Dr. Michelle Baker

-Michelle studied medicine at the University of Melbourne and undertook her training in ophthalmology at the Victorian and Ear and Ear Hospital.
+Michelle studied medicine at the University of Melbourne and undertook her training in ophthalmology at the Victorian Eye and Ear Hospital.
 For the past 2 ½ years she has completed intensive medical and surgical fellowship training in glaucoma at the Royal Victorian Eye and Ear Hospital, Norfolk Norwich University Hospital and the Manchester Royal Eye Hospital.
 For the past year she has had a specific focus on novel glaucoma drainage devices and minimally invasive glaucoma surgical techniques.

 Michelle has a strong research background.
 Concurrent with her ophthalmology training, Michelle completed a PhD in 2010 on Retinal Signs in Cerebrovascular Disease at the Centre for Eye Research Australia, University of Melbourne.